Department of Industrial, Electronic and Mechanical Engineering, Roma Tre University

 Ferrarotti, Anna; Baldoni, Sara; Carli, Marco; Battisti, Federica

-Interaction goes virtual: towards collaborative XR Conference
+Interaction goes virtual: towards collaborative XR Proceedings Article

-Proceedings of the 2024 ACM International Conference on Interactive Media Experiences, ACM, 2024.
+In: Proceedings of the 2024 ACM International Conference on Interactive Media Experiences, ACM, 2024.

 title = {Interaction goes virtual: towards collaborative XR},